 2. Heart Rate Monitor & SPO2 Sensors

-Both Fitbit Charge 3 and Alta HR feature built-in heart rate sensor.
+Both Fitbit Charge 3 and Alta HR feature built-in heart rate sensors.
 But that of Charge 3 is robust and quite accurate.
 Primarily, this pulse rate detector plays two special roles.
 First, it helps you determine how much calories you’ve burned during an exercise.
-Second, it’s handy in helping you to optimize your exercises, so you can improve your health and meet your fitness goals overtime.
+Second, it’s handy in helping you to optimize your exercises, so you can improve your health and meet your fitness goals over time.

 3. Sleep Tracking

 The sleep tracker of Charge 3 doesn’t show you how many hours you sleep every night.
-It also monitors your sleep in stages, allowing you to know the numbers of hours spend in deep sleep, awake, and light sleep.
+It also monitors your sleep in stages, allowing you to know the number of hours spent in deep sleep, awake, sleep disturbance, and light sleep.

 Charge 3 even has a built-in vibrating alarm that you can use to help you get up in the morning.
 We aren’t sure if the alarm works for heavy sleepers, but it’s quite handy in helping a normal sleeper get out of bed to prepare for the day.